40ants/cl-brewer/README.md

 Since homebrew guidelines are not really fond of using third-party managers to get dependencies, we need to generate list manually and feed it to brew.

+cl-brewer uses sbcl (default for buildapp) and targets command line applications written in common lisp.
+GUI applications haven't been tested and might require additional changes.

 This application is based on the awesome [quicklisp-homebrew-roundup](https://github.com/benesch/quicklisp-homebrew-roundup) but has a purpose to make a process simplier by: